keertisurapaneni/container-image-pipeline/README.md

 Container image pipeline provides us scanned Docker images with fewer high-severity vulnerabilities.
 The images are continually scanned and new images are released if a better recommendation is found by Snyk.
 Also, when new version of an image is released and you are using the old version created by the pipeline; it automatically creates a PR in your repo to update the version of the image.
 All you have to do is review and merge it! :)

+**Note: Below is the old architecture for the pipeline, we are using Dockerhub in the new code instead of Snyk**

 Pipeline Setup
 Interested in understanding the container image pipeline setup?
 Here is the complete flow: